metosin/clojure-bootcamp-setup/README.md

 - Close existing workspace if you have one open.

 - Open the project folder through `File` -> `Add Folder to Workspace`.

-- Open the file `src/clj/setup/server.clj`.

 - Open a new terminal `Terminal` -> `New Terminal` which should open into the project root.

-- Start nREPL with `lein repl` and observe the port the nREPL listens to.
+- Start nREPL with `lein repl`

+- Open a `.clj` file (in our example case the file `src/clj/setup/server.clj`).
+You should observe a bright "nREPL⚡" icon (located in the bottom left footer area) indicating a live nREPL connection.
+In case there is no active connection you can try to connect
+  manually:

+  - Go to the terminal and note the nREPL port from the first line of the process output.
-- Start connecting to nREPL either by pressing `Ctrl+Alt+v` `c` or clicking "nREPL⚡" located in the bottom left footer area.

-- Supply the nREPL port when asked for it.
+  - Start connecting by pressing `Ctrl+Alt+v` `c` and supply the (host and) port when/if asked for it.

 - See Calva's [Github page][calva-github] for information about how to use the plugin.